Quantcast

 Free community testing for COVID-19 continues

-For the week ending Saturday, Nov.
-6, COVID-19 accounted for .6% of all emergency department visits in Virginia, with overall respiratory illness trending down from previous data.
-No deaths associated with COVID-19 were reported within that timeframe at time of publication.
-Data on COVID-19 wastewater showed levels below detection in Richmond and Henrico County as of the most recent sample collection week on Sunday, Oct.
-20.
+For the week ending Saturday, March 1, COVID-19 accounted for 1% of all emergency department visits in Virginia, with overall respiratory illness rates low and trending down compared to previous data.
+No COVID-19-related deaths were reported during this period at press time.

 Tease photo